wyattschwanbeck/FDIC-Bank-Data-Organizer/README.md

 Written with Python 3.5.2

 # FDIC-Bank-Data-Organizer
+<i>Data Downloaded from</i>: https://www5.fdic.gov/sdi/download_large_list_outside.asp
+Make sure to unzip the files into their own folders before kicking off the main script.

+<b>Data Sheet Elements</b>
+Can be customized to return encoded items as actually readable labels.
+This data was composed from the readme's included with each download dump.
+Any number of label lists can be included as long as you follow the pattern.

 Main takes 4 dir locations
        <br> 1.
 Takes Directory where All_Reports for multiple quarters are.
        <br> 2.
 Takes data_sheet_items_dir